 Connect with true value

-Iridium Pilot is more reliable than ever, delivering exceptional performance, durability and value for broadband connectivity at sea, everywhere on the planet.
+Iridium Pilot on the Iridium constellation is more reliable than ever, delivering exceptional performance, durability and value for broadband connectivity at sea, everywhere on the planet.
 Without the burden of long-term commitments, you can still satisfy all your voice and data communications needs at prices that fit your budget.

-Iridium Pilot is built with the same reliable high-quality voice and data capability the world has come to trust from the only pole-to-pole satellite communications company.
+Iridium Pilot is built with the same reliable high-quality voice and data capability the world has come to trust from the only pole-to-pole satellite communications company on the Iridium constellation.

 The unique cross-linked architecture of Iridium’s global constellation of 66 Low Earth Orbiting (LEO) satellites gives Iridium Pilot inherent advantages in performance and dependability – making it an ideal platform for primary or back up communications.